carlosr301101/neutron-diffusion-dd/CONTRIBUTING.md

-# Contributing to [Project Name]
+# Contributing to neutron-diffusion-dd

-Thank you for your interest in contributing to [Project Name]!
+Thank you for your interest in contributing to neutron-diffusion-dd!
 We welcome contributions from the community and appreciate your efforts to improve this project.

 ## How To Contribute